Gravitational waves from supermassive right-handed neutrinos produced at preheating: G ravitational Wave Spectrum

 The GW spectrum is expected to depend sensitively on \(M_3\), since the GWs are generated exclusively through single graviton emission (\textit{bremsstrahlung}) from \(N_3\).
 To gain insight into how the GW spectrum depends on the relevant parameters, we adopt the approximation of instantaneous decay of RHNs at scale factor $a_*$,

-where $a_0$ is the present scale factor and $\kappa_* = \frac{\kappa_0 a_0}{a_*}$.
-One can see the maximum magnitude of the GW spectrum as depends only on $M_{N_3}$ as, { } In figure~\ref{fig:GW}, we have shown the resulting GW spectrum as a function of frequency for two different values of the $M_{N_3}$.
-We have also shown the future predictions from GW detectors such as LISA \cite{Baker:2019nia}, BBO \cite{Corbin:2005ny, Crowder:2005nr, Harry:2006fi}, DECIGO, and Ultimate DECIGO (U-DECIGO) \cite{Seto:2001qf, Kawamura:2020pcg, Kawamura:2006up} along with the current cosmological constraints from PLANCK 2018 as well as the future projections from COrE/Euclid and CVL.
+where $a_0$ is the present scale factor and $\kappa_* = \frac{\kappa_0 a_0}{a_*}$. {The derivation of the above equation is shown in appendix \ref{app}.} One can see the maximum magnitude of the GW spectrum as it depends only on $M_{N_3}$ as, { } In figure~\ref{fig:GW}, we have shown the resulting GW spectrum as a function of frequency for two different values of the $M_{N_3}$.
+We have also shown the future predictions from GW detectors such as LISA \cite{Baker:2019nia}, BBO \cite{Corbin:2005ny, Crowder:2005nr, Harry:2006fi}, DECIGO, and Ultimate DECIGO (U-DECIGO) \cite{Seto:2001qf, Kawamura:2020pcg, Kawamura:2006up} along with the current cosmological constraints {from CMB and BBN combined \cite{Yeh:2022heq}} as well as the future projections from resonant cavity techniques~\cite{Berlin:2021txa, Herman:2022fau}, COrE~\cite{COrE:2011bfs}/Euclid~\cite{EUCLID:2011zbd} and Cosmic Variance Limited (CVL) surveys~\cite{Ben-Dayan:2019gll}.
 It is important to note that the GWs generated via bremsstrahlung from supermassive RHNs predominantly lie in the high-frequency regime, well beyond the sensitivity range of conventional interferometric detectors such as LISA, BBO, or DECIGO.
 As a result, direct detection of these signals through such experiments remains challenging.
-However, future cosmological observations, including those from missions like Euclid~\cite{EUCLID:2011zbd}, COrE~\cite{COrE:2011bfs} and Cosmic Variance Limited (CVL) surveys~\cite{Ben-Dayan:2019gll}, are expected to offer significantly improved sensitivity to the effective number of relativistic species, \( N_{\rm eff} \), thereby providing an indirect avenue to probe such high-frequency GW backgrounds and test scenarios like the one presented in this work.
+However, future cosmological observations, including those from missions like Euclid, COrE, and CVL, are expected to offer significantly improved sensitivity to the effective number of relativistic species, \( N_{\rm eff} \), thereby providing an indirect avenue to probe such high-frequency GW backgrounds and test scenarios like the one presented in this work.